Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part IV — “You Just Looked Like a Motherfucker Who Likes Pineapple”

 The first time I watched this, I was waiting for Dumbledore to show up until I realized it was Slughorn’s memory.
 I get having a lot of your own memories, but collecting other peoples’ memories?
 That’s not even remotely okay.
 That’s Thought Police level stuff, literally.
 Probably got that shit back in Nineteen Eighty-Four.
 But remember how even the authoritarian Ministry of Magic wasn’t evil enough to take people’s memories for use in the justice system?
 Dumbledore just does whatever the fuck he wants, regardless of ethics.

-At the party, Riddle gets Slughorn some pineapple candy, which is his favorite.
-Slughorn wonders how he knew this.
+Riddle got Slughorn some pineapple candy, which is his favorite.
+Slughorn wonders how he knew that.

 “You just…looked like a motherfucker that likes pineapple.”

 Anyway, Riddle stays behind to talk to Slughorn.
 Slughorn tells him he doesn’t want to be caught out of bed after hours, as if that’s something that even matters.

 You think they had air raid drills at Hogwarts?

 You think they have active shooter drills at Hogwarts?

 Just look at this kid.
 You just know one of these days he’s just casually gonna ask about systematically eliminating an entire race of people.